-I read this book called Random Acts of Kindness.
+I read a book called Random Acts of Kindness.
 It contains quotes and stories from many different authors and sources.
 The foreword was written by Daphne Rose Kingma.
-This touched my heart so much and correlates with much of my writing, I just had to share it with you in its entirety.
+This touched my heart so much, I just had to share it with you in its entirety.

 To Become an Angel by Daphne Rose Kingma

 Random acts of kindness are those little sweet or grand lovely things we do for no reason except that, momentarily, the best of our humanity has sprung, exquisitely, into full bloom.
 When you spontaneously give an old woman the bouquet of red carnations you had meant to take home to your own dinner table, when you give your lunch to the guitar-playing beggar who makes music at the corner between your two subway stops, when you anonymously put coins in someone else’s parking meter because you see the red “Expired” medallion signaling to a meter maid – you are doing not what life requires of you, but what the best of your human soul invites you to do.

 Most of us try hard to fulfill our obligations in life, to be responsible parents, to reward and discipline our children, to assist our employees or colleagues, to support and comfort our spouses, to do our share of the work at the office and at home.
 But these deeds are what we’re expected to do, what in fact we have agreed to do because of the mates we have chosen, the lives we have decided to live.
 They come, in effect, with the territory.
 To be reasonable, decent, civilized human beings who maintain the stability of our lives and our relationships, we must and we will do all these ordinary things.

 But it is when we step outside the arena of our normal circumstances, when we move beyond the familiar emotional and circumstantial boundaries of our lives that our kindnesses, too, move beyond the routine and enter the realm of the extraordinary and exquisite.
 Instead of being responsible good deeds they become embodiments of compassion.